-- (a) GASB issued Statement No. 87, Leases, in June 2017.
-GASB 87 increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
-It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-The provisions in GASB 87 are effective for periods beginning after June 15, 2021. - (b) GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements, in May 2020.
+- (a) GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements, in May 2020.
 GASB 96 provides guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for government end users (governments).
 This Statement (1) defines a SBITA; (2) establishes that a SBITA results in a right-to-use subscription asset-an intangible asset-and a corresponding subscription liability; (3) provides the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA; and (4) requires note disclosures regarding a SBITA.
 To the extent relevant, the standards for SBITAs are based on the standards established in Statement No. 87, Leases, as amended.
-The provisions in GASB 96 are effective for periods beginning after June 15, 2022.
+The provisions in GASB 96 are effective for periods beginning after June 15, 2022. - (b) GASB issued Statement No. 101, Compensated Absences, in June 2022.
+GASB Statement No. 101 amends the existing guidance related to the calculation and disclosures surrounding the liability for compensated absences.
+The provisions for GASB 101 are effective for fiscal years beginning after December 15, 2023.